gbrunner/adv-programming-for-gis-and-rs/Week 1/README.md

   }
 ```

-3. **Challenge** Create a Leaflet heatmap from the crime points GeoJSON that you used above.
+3. **Optional Challenge** Create a Leaflet heatmap from the crime points GeoJSON that you used above.
 *Hints:*
 - Start with [boston_heatmap.html](https://github.com/gbrunner/Advanced_Python_for_GIS_and_RS/blob/master/Week%201/boston_heatmap.html)
 - Change the view of the map ```var map = L.map('map').setView([42.35, -71.08], 13);``` to be over San Francisco.
 - Change the basemap to a Stamen Basemap ```L.tileLayer('http://tiles.mapc.org/basemap/{z}/{x}/{y}.png'``` that is listed below.
 - Change *rodents.geojson* to the [sf_crime.geojson](https://github.com/gbrunner/Advanced_Python_for_GIS_and_RS/blob/master/Week%201/sf_crime.geojson)

-4. **Challenge** Create a Leaflet cluster map from the crime points GeoJSON that you used above.
+4. **Optional Challenge** Create a Leaflet cluster map from the crime points GeoJSON that you used above.
 Make sure you have a default icon set.
 Can you change the color on the clusters?
 - Start with [boston_cluster.html](https://github.com/gbrunner/Advanced_Python_for_GIS_and_RS/blob/master/Week%201/boston_cluster.html)
 - Change the view of the map ```var map = L.map('map').setView([42.35, -71.08], 13);``` to be over San Francisco.
 - Change the basemap to a Stamen Basemap ```L.tileLayer('http://tiles.mapc.org/basemap/{z}/{x}/{y}.png'``` that is listed below.